PyLadiesGermany/PySV_PyLadies_fund/guideline.md

 For some things we want to ensure chapters can get the quickest access possible, this means the requirement for pre-approval is removed.
 The chapter must still create a ticket on our platform with relevant information but can immediately send an invoice to the PySV (with the PyLadies email copied in) These items include:
 - Up to 200 EUR for stickers per chapter per year
 - A roll-up banner (one-time purchase) for a chapter
-- Shared subscriptions - i.e. streaming software or password managers (these subscriptions should have been agreed upon by the chapters beforehand)
+- Shared subscriptions i.e. streaming software or password managers (these subscriptions should have been agreed upon by the chapters beforehand, you can find a list of shared subscriptions [here](Docs/shared_tools.md))

 These quick approvals apply to all existing and future chapters who have had at least one event or are attending PyCon DE as a group.
 Stickers for chapters might be ordered together (to reduce costs) and this should be organised between the chapters.

-You can open a ticket on our platform and select the label `instant_approval` to indicate that no approval is required.
+You can open a ticket on the project board using the issue type [instant approval](https://github.com/PyLadiesGermany/PySV_PyLadies_fund/issues/new?assignees=sleepypioneer%2Claysauchoa%2Cdiscombobulateme%2Cpga99%2Cterezaif&labels=approval_request%2Cinstant_approval&projects=&template=no-approval-request.md&title=Instant+Approval+Request).
 Then send the invoice to the PySV with the PyLadies email copied in.

 ### Single requests requiring approval

 For most requests approval will be required.
 At least one member of the approval group who is not part of the requesting chapter should approve a request.
 If a member of the approval group is not sure about a request they may request that a second approval is required (but the maximum number of approvals required should be 2).

+You can open a ticket on the project board using the issue type [Approval single request](https://github.com/PyLadiesGermany/PySV_PyLadies_fund/issues/new?assignees=sleepypioneer%2Claysauchoa%2Cdiscombobulateme%2Cpga99%2Cterezaif&labels=approval_request%2Capproval_single_request&projects=&template=approval-single-request.md&title=Approval+Single+Request).

 Members of the approval group may ask questions regarding the funding (or point groups to existing resources that are shared by the chapters).
 Approvals should happen in a timely manner (see approval group description below).
 If a PyLady requesting funds feels the process (considering everyone involved is a volunteer) is taking too long they should raise this with the PyLadies Germany Spokesperson.

+At any time you can check the process of your request on our [project board](https://github.com/orgs/PyLadiesGermany/projects/2).

 We expect chapters with multiple groups within it to have transparency with one another and to help us achieve an equitable way of distributing funds.